The 4-minute read that’ll change your world

 5. Not just you, even your client and employees

-Your story should be so powerful, so engaging and so immersive that your clients and employees should themselves feel like retelling it.
+Your story should be so powerful, so engaging and so immersive that your clients and employees should feel like retelling it.

 6. Use visuals